ivaibhavshah/push-notification-with-nodejs/README.md

 *This will referred as path of private key you downloaded*

 > PROJECT_NAME
-*This is referred as project name you set in firebase*
+*This is referred as project id generated in firebase*

 ### There are below mentioned routes which can be used to send notification with token generated from web/app.